We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many experts, such as podiatrists and physical therapists, are hesitant to recommend a specific shoe since each person needs to be evaluated to figure out what’s best for their particular feet.

 The Asics Gel-Kayano 26 is the latest model of this popular shoe for all runners, but especially flat-footed runners.
-The shoe is designed to correct overpronation, which often goes along with being flat-footed.
+The shoe is designed to correct overpronation, which often goes along with having flat feet.

 The Brooks Dyad 10 is another top pick for flat-footed runners looking for a spacious shoe that provides stability without interfering with their natural stride.